A future filled with hopeful stories

-We are presenting this project together with – among others – the Vlaams-Nederlands huis voor cultuur en debat deBuren from Brussels.
+This project is presented together with – among others – the Brussels-based Vlaams-Nederlands huis voor cultuur en debat deBuren.
 Project 2084 is a Greentrack Gent initiative.

 Fri 19 Nov | 21:30 - 22:30 | Waalse Kerk